VanAndelInstitute/pipelines/webserver/README.md

 The simplest (and still free) way to do this is to use certificates from [letsencrypt.org](letsencrypt.org) and install them on our instance all in one shot using [certbot](certbot.eff.org).
-For Ubuntu 18.04, the following is all that is required (earlier or later releases of Ubuntu may be slightly different.
+For Ubuntu 18.04, the following is all that is required.
+(Earlier or later releases of Ubuntu may be slightly different.
 If the following does not work, check instructions at the certbot link above).